DisnakeDev/disnake/docs/api.rst

         The member is "invisible".
 In reality, this is only used in sending a presence a la :meth:`Client.change_presence`.
 When you receive a user's presence this will be :attr:`offline` instead.
+    .. attribute:: streaming

+        The member is live streaming to Twitch.

+        .. versionadded:: 2.3

 .. class:: AuditLogAction